statistical-perceptions/serverless-survey/docs/researcher/configuration_yaml.md

-# Creating A Configuration File
+# Working with Configuration Files

 A configuration file is yaml